 - Wood – cedar shakes and other wood roofing types are very apt to deterioration and breakdown from mold buildup, mainly in areas of the home that are heavily shaded.
 A lack of sealing and other required maintenance may also leave some wood roofs prone to insect infestation.
 Replacement is generally the best repair costing about $350 to $450 per square.

 - Tiles – tiles, especially clay, are most often damaged by foot traffic when accessing the roof.
 Although they are durable against normal weather, the tiles are also very brittle against collisions and impact.
 Tiles can also become damaged when freezing after becoming wet or can simply slide away from the roof if not fastened properly.
 Repairs are very difficult because of the fragility of walking on the tiles, possibly causing more damage than initially sent to repair.
 Damaged tiles will need to be replaced at $300-$800 per square.

 - Flat Roofs – another roof type needing frequent repair is a rubber or membrane surface.
-These are generally installed on flat roofing surfaces, so even the slightest of issues can cause leaks.
+These are generally installed on flat roofing surfaces, so even the slightest of issues, such as seams becoming unglued and coming apart due to freeze and thaw cycles can cause leaks.
 Most small tears and holes can be fixed with a roofing cement as can corners that lift up.
 A substrate that sags will collect water and leave the different roofing types more apt to rot from mildew growth.
 Patching and the application of a new seal will cost a varying amount in material in labor costs.